sman20/product-data-grabber-crc-1/README.md

  The Product Data Grabber retrieves actual data (size, price, discount, availability, color, etc) for a particular set of product variations from CRC product pages, shows the results and stores them to different targets, like SQLite database, csv files.
  <br>Core public access point to the functionality.<br>
- The grabber has got an interactive command-line menu through which it is possible to :
+ <p>The grabber has got an interactive command-line menu through which it is possible to :</p>
  <ul>
     <li>parse list of CRC product pages for product variations with the required sizes and retrieve
     certain product variation with parameters and their values</li>